Propagate Your Rosemary to Get Free Herbs

 For propagation, you'll need a soft cutting about 4 to 6 inches long.
 If you're harvesting from a plant, look for the place where the stem transitions from soft to hard wood.

-Prepare Your Rosemary Cuttings
+Two: Prepare Rosemary Cuttings

 Take your clean pair of pruners or sharp scissors and cut the bottom of the stem at a 45 degree angle.
 This opens up the capillaries so that the plant can better absorb water and grow new roots.